top of page

 ISAs

-ISAs are highly flexible tax free savings accounts.
-There are two main types, Stocks & Shares ISAs and Cash ISAs, plus additional subsets (Junior ISAs, Lifetime ISAs, Innovative ISAs).
+ISAs are highly flexible tax efficient savings accounts.
+There are two main types, Stocks & Shares ISAs, and Cash ISAs, plus Junior ISAs, Lifetime ISAs, Innovative ISAs.

-You can invest up to £20,000 each year (£9,000 for a Junior ISA) and all growth, income and withdrawals are completely tax free.
-Unlike SIPPs there is no limit on the value your ISAs can grow to.
+You can invest up to £20,000 each year and all growth, income and withdrawals are completely free of UK tax.
+Unlike SIPPs, there is also no limit on the tax free value your ISAs can grow to.

 A major attraction of ISAs is that your money is not locked in until retirement, meaning that you can access it at any time and therefore use the tax free benefits for other purposes, such as a property deposit, school fees or general savings.